awsdocs/amazon-cloudfront-developer-guide/doc_source/Expiration.md

 # Managing How Long Content Stays in an Edge Cache \(Expiration\)<a name="Expiration"></a>

 You can control how long your files stay in a CloudFront cache before CloudFront forwards another request to your origin\.
 Reducing the duration allows you to serve dynamic content\.
-Increasing the duration means your users get better performance because your files are more likely to be served directly from the edge cache\.
+Increasing the duration means that your users get better performance because your files are more likely to be served directly from the edge cache\.
 A longer duration also reduces the load on your origin\.

 Typically, CloudFront serves a file from an edge location until the cache duration that you specified passes—that is, until the file expires\.
 After it expires, the next time the edge location gets a user request for the file, CloudFront forwards the request to the origin server to verify that the cache contains the latest version of the file\.
 The response from the origin depends on whether the file has changed:
-+ If the CloudFront cache already has the latest version, the origin returns a 304 status code \(Not Modified\)\.
++ If the CloudFront cache already has the latest version, the origin returns a status code `304 Not Modified`\.
-+ If the CloudFront cache does not have the latest version, the origin returns a 200 status code \(OK\) and the latest version of the file\.
++ If the CloudFront cache does not have the latest version, the origin returns a status code `200 OK` and the latest version of the file\.

 If a file in an edge location isn't frequently requested, CloudFront might evict the file—remove the file before its expiration date—to make room for files that have been requested more recently\.